 Light bulb; the type of bulb you use in your front porch lights plays an important role in attracting insects.
 Sodium lamps high vapor pressure is less attractive to insects than the most common mercury vapor lamps at high pressure.
 According to a study conducted at the University of Mainz in Germany, changing external lighting from mercury vapor to sodium vapor lamps would result in a reduction of insect infestations near the light from 55 to 75 percent.

-12 Photos Gallery of: The Front Porch Lights That Do Not Attract Insects
+12 Picture Gallery: The Front Porch Lights That Do Not Attract Insects

 Light color; the color of light emitted from your front porch lights is another important factor in attracting insects.
 Sodium vapor lamps of emitting yellowish insects find attractive while mercury vapor bulbs emit a white-blue color.
 Therefore, even if you cannot install light bulbs of sodium vapor, mercury vapor choosing a yellow light bulb replacement of mercury vapor blue-white light bulb can reduce insect populations.